infor-design/enterprise-wc/src/components/ids-data-grid/README.md

 - `alternateRowShading` {boolean} For better scan-ability you can shade alternate rows.
 - `listStyle` {boolean} Sets the style of the grid to list style for simple readonly lists.
 - `columns` {Array<object>} Sets the data array of the data grid.
 This can be a JSON Array.
+- `columnGroups` {Array<object>} Allows you to group columns together in logical sets.
+See section below for details.
 - `rowHeight` {string | `'xs'` | `'sm'` | `'md'` | `'lg'`} Sets the height of each row
 - `data` {Array<object>} Sets the columns array of the data grid.
 See column settings.
 - `rowSelection` {string|boolean} Set the row selection mode between false, 'single', 'multiple' and 'mixed